CohortOne/SummativeProject/Team 1/readme.txt

    = added methods to add and remove Hire.
    = toString to not print custLinked (which is the cause of stack overflow error), = change FetchType back to EAGER.
-2. Hire.java: Corected some mistakes, enriched into a POJO.
+2. Hire.java: Corrected some mistakes, enriched into a POJO.
 3. Added HireDao, HireRepo, HireDaoImpl, and HireController, and Hires.html to maintain Hires.
-4. Vehicle.java: added OnToMany relation to track hire history.
+4. Vehicle.java: added OneToMany relation to track hire history.
-5. Customers.html: revisions to fix various problems.
+5. Customers.html: revised to fix various problems.
-6. Vehicles.html: revisions to fix various problems.
+6. Vehicles.html: revised to fix various problems.
 7. sql_script to adapt to database changes.

 Application is now able to maintain Employees, Customers, Vehicles, and Hires.